-In order to bend the spine backwards or forwards the ribs have to be able to slide relative to each other.
+In order for the spine to bend backwards or forwards (or side bend or twist) the ribs have to be able to slide relative to each other.
 Otherwise movements of the thoracic spine would be very limited.

 The obliques connect the pelvis to the ribcage.
 This relationship could be seen as similar to that between adjacent ribs with the large difference that instead of just one vertebral joint between them there are six.

 This means that the ribcage can actually be slide forwards or rearwards with respect to the pelvis by using the obliques.
 In either case the lumbar spine bends into a slight s-shape.

 With respect to the external obliques in particular it may be helpful to look at particular fascicles of this muscle.
 Some fibers attach from the ribs to the linea alba while others attach from the ribs to the front point of the hip crease.
 Others attach to the crest of the pelvis.